How We Work

-The nursery car park is for staff, emergency services and tradesmen only.
-Please ensure you hold your child’s hand whilst walking through the car park, and keep to the pavement and yellow footprints.
+The nursery car park is for staff, emergency services, service providers and tradesmen only.
+Please ensure you close the gate behind you and hold your child’s hand whilst walking through the car park, and keep to the pavement and yellow footprints.

-When parking on Culverhouse Road, do not park on the yellow zigzags and please be mindful of our neighbour’s drives.
+When parking on Culverhouse Road, please do not park on the yellow zigzags outside the school, and be mindful of our neighbour’s drives.

 Main Driveway Gate, Veranda Gate & Front Door